printvis/documentation/docs/Copilot/capacity-optimization.md

 1. Select **Apply Simulation** in the menu.
 2. The planning units from the simulation will be applied to the live schedule and the planning board will refresh.

-If you want to discard the Copilot simulation, click Reload in the menu or simply exit the planning board.
+If you want to discard the Copilot simulation, simply exit the planning board without applying the simulation.

 ## Tips and Notes